M-MSilva/Manager-Machine-Ingenuity/README.md

 ## Applications

 This project can be used to support your next construction construction or equipment.
-Although this program is part of my personal portfolio, feel free to use it in studies, repairs and improvements. :call_me_hand:
+Although this program is part of my personal portfolio feel free to use it in studies, repairs and improvements. :call_me_hand:

 **PS**: As one of the purposes of this program is learning C++ language, the code is not so robust to manage the creation of equipment/work, but in the future it will be improved.